pablordoricaw/cactus-codex/content/index.md

 - the target reader which guides all user decisions for this place is *future me*,
 - the entire garden is a work in progress and can change quickly.

-> If you are not *future me* and you find yourself here and at some point come across something that makes you think "why is X this way?" or "how did we got here?", you can blame *future me*.
+> If you are not *future me* and you find yourself here and at some point come across something that makes you think "why is X this way?" or "how did we get here?", you can blame *future me*.

-I hope you have a fruitful time here (haha).
+Even if Cactus Codex is selfishly meant for *future me*, I still hope you have a fruitful time here similar to how I've found other digital gardens, second brains and blogs useful.

 Pablo 🙂